-Both of these Laughing Gull images were taken at Fort De Soto County Park’s north beach in Florida, the image above shows a Laughing gull in nonbreeding plumage that was taken in September of 2008.
+Both of these Laughing Gulls in breeding and nonbreeding plumage images were taken at Fort De Soto County Park’s north beach in Florida, the image above shows a Laughing gull in nonbreeding plumage that was taken in September of 2008.
 It was a crazy day, there was a hurricane way out in the Gulf of Mexico, the wind was blowing hard and pushing baitfish close to shore and the bird activity was great.

 Note the nearly white head, the black bill and how the white eye arcs don’t stand out all that well from the surrounding white of the head.